21 Historical Places in Karnataka

 Image Credit: Abhiram Saralaya for Wikipedia

-Situated at the banks of the Kaveri river, Somanathapura temple is considered to be one of the beautiful towns.
-This place is famous for preserving the beautiful architecture of the Hoysala which is also called Prasanna Chennakeseva Temple or Kesava temple.
-This was built during the year 1258 CE and it is a Vaishnava hindu temple where Lord Krishna is worshipped.
-The temple is one among the 1500 temples which were built by the kings of Hoysala empire.
-Nominated as a Unesco World Heritage Site, this place is a home to one of the famous monuments of Karnataka.
+Situated on the banks of the Kaveri River, Somanathapura temple is considered one of the beautiful towns.
+This place is famous for preserving the stunning architecture of the Hoysala, which is also called Prasanna Chennakeseva Temple or Kesava temple.
+This was built during the year 1258 CE, and it is a Vaishnava Hindu temple where Lord Krishna is worshipped.
+The temple is one among the 1500 temples which were built by the kings of the Hoysala empire.
+Nominated as a Unesco World Heritage Site, this place is home to one of the famous monuments of Karnataka.

 Things To Do: Sightseeing, Temple Tour